 - low blood sugar levels

-Medical conditions that cause tremors include:
+Medical conditions that can cause tremors include:

 - traumatic brain injury

-Are All Tremors Dangerous?
+How Are Tremors Diagnosed?

 Botox injections may also relieve tremors.
 These chemical injections are often given to people who have tremors that affect the face and head.